GuiG11/SETR/README.md

 **MERGING BRANCHES**

-git merge new-branch (branch to will merge into the current branch)
+git merge new-branch (branch that will merge into the current branch)